Ernest Mario, Ph.D.

 Dr. Mario currently serves as Chairman of Capnia and Chimerix, and is a Venture Partner with Pappas Ventures, a life science venture capital firm.
 In addition to his current and past service on several corporate boards, Dr. Mario is active in numerous educational and healthcare organizations.
 He is Chairman of the American Foundation for Pharmaceutical Education, a Director of the Gladstone Foundation, and past Chairman of the Duke University Health System.
 Dr. Mario served in management at a number of drug companies before being named in 1989 Chief Executive of Glaxo.
 During his tenure, Glaxo brought five major new products to market and saw sales and profits increase by 15% annually.
 Later Dr. Mario led drug delivery technology company Alza until selling it to Johnson & Johnson in 2001.
 He subsequently served as Chairman and CEO of Reliant Pharmaceuticals.
 Dr. Mario holds honorary doctorates from the University of Rhode Island and Rutgers University, the latter of which in 2001 renamed its pharmacy school the Ernest Mario School of Pharmacy.
 In 2007 he was awarded the Remington Medal by the American Pharmacists’ Association, pharmacy’s highest honor.

-Mr. Mario joins TAXIS with more than 15 years of experience in the life sciences industry as a sales, marketing, business development, and licensing and acquisition professional.
-Prior to his role at TAXIS, he served as the Senior VP of Business Development with Talk America, a local-long distance telecommunications provider, and was Partner at MFP, LP, a private equity investment entity focused on the life sciences sector.
-Mr. Mario founded and co-founded the Brownstone Advisory Group, a real estate investment fund, and Prodaptics Pharmaceuticals, Inc., an early stage antiviral drug discovery concern targeting influenza viral polymerase.
+Mr. Mario joins TAXIS with more than 20 years of experience in the life sciences industry as a sales, marketing, business development, and licensing and acquisition professional.
+Prior to his role at TAXIS, he served as the Senior VP of Business Development with Talk America, a local-long distance telecommunications provider, and remains Partner at MFP, LP, a private equity investment entity focused on the life sciences sector.
+Mr. Mario co-founded the Brownstone Advisory Group, a real estate investment fund, and is a Director at Evogen, Inc., a development stage laboratory diagnostics company focused on central nervous system disease management.

 Mr. Mario received a B.S. in Biochemistry from Trinity College.
-He earned an M.B.A. in Finance and Marketing at the Fuqua School of Business, Duke University.
+He earned an M.B.A. in Finance and Marketing at the Fuqua School of Business, Duke University as a Fuqua Scholar.

 S. David Kimball, Ph.D.